Avereniect/avereniect.github.io/_posts/2023-06-13-edit_distance_with_avx512.md

 implementation.

 ### Register Only Implementation
 AVX-512 features 32 512-bit registers.
-Looking through the dissassembly on Compiler Explorer, it's possible to see that the register zmm0-zmm5 are used, but that still leaves 26 registers free for other purposes.
+Looking through the disassembly on Compiler Explorer, it's possible to see that the register zmm0-zmm5 are used, but that still leaves 26 registers free for other purposes.
 Collective, these registers could store 1664 bytes worth of information.